nn-dmt/terahertz-starter/README.md

 ## Snipcart

 This site utilizes a third party drop-in called Snipcart for fiat payment processing.
 In order to utilize Snipcart in your own project you must sign up for a merchant account at [Snipcart.com](https://snipcart.com)

+## Ergo

+This site utilizes special fields for decentralized payment processing using Ergo blockchain.

+In order to utilize the 'Ergo Price' field - you must have the [Ergo Payment Portal and Voucher Monitor Server](https://github.com/ThierryM1212/ergo-pay) running on localhost, as well as a way to expose the Payment Portal front end to the web on port 80/443.